DarssiniRamesh/ekyc-application-125058-126439/EKYCBackendService/README.md

 # EKYCBackendService

 Express-based backend service for the EKYC Suite.
-It exposes REST APIs for authentication and health checks, with SQLite for persistence and Swagger docs.
+It exposes REST APIs for authentication, KYC onboarding, and document uploads, with SQLite for persistence and Swagger docs.

 ## Prerequisites
 - Node.js 18+ and npm